-The Thai-triangle (Bangkok, Phuket and Pattaya) is famous for the various shows and the night-life.
+The Thai-triangle (Bangkok, Phuket and Pattaya) is infamous for the various shows and the night-life.
 Those are the experiences one would want to have at least once in their lifetime.
 I had an experience of all things mixed, moderately.
 Just how I like it!

 Let me tell you about the group I was with.
 A group of varied ages and mixed genders.
 We were a family with no kids!
 Well, I am not counting our inclination toward childish behavior (especially, me!)
 So, yeah, all adults.
 It could be our travel-kiddas or just the anxiety of being in an unknown country but I felt an instant connection with the (not all) strangers in my group the moment I saw them at the airport.
 I call us ‘the explorers with major mood swings’.
-Which made us visit the beaches at our own pace and visit the markets based on voting within the group.
+Which made us visit the beaches at our own pace and visit the markets based on the voting within the group.

 In Phuket, you can find many places to witness beautiful sunrises and sunsets, from shrines, beaches to hilltops.
 Get done with your clicking sessions and do witness the beautiful, live paintings-in-process with your eyes.
 I am going to have these as carvings in my mind for a long time.